-For an extra zing of acidity, executive chef Hany Ali mixes his coleslaw cabbage with sliced and julienned green apple.
-He hews to tradition by using a mayonnaise-based dressing for this slaw, but he includes both apple cider vinegar and honey to play off of the apple flavors, resulting in a side dish that’s bright, invigorating, and a perfect match for char-grilled BBQ fare.
+For an extra zing of acidity, former executive chef Hany Ali mixes his coleslaw cabbage with sliced and julienned green apple.
+He hews to tradition by using a mayonnaise-based dressing for this slaw, but he includes both apple cider vinegar and honey to play off of the apple flavors, resulting in a side dish that’s bright, invigorating, and a perfect match for char-grilled barbecue fare.

 - 1 medium-sized green cabbage head, finely shredded

 - 4 Granny Smith apples, ½ julienned and ½ sliced

 - 1 cup mayonnaise

 - Salt and pepper, to taste